Carlosdvp/mern-projec-2--auth/Notes.md

     - Once we see that it's working we can switch our controllers to use an async handler

 5. Create a custom error handler
+    - the goal is to suppress the default html page that is rendered when an error is encountered
+    - this way we get a simple message and the stack trace when on dev environment

+6. Add the remaining routes
+    - first add the controllers
+    - then add the remaining routes

 ## Architeture - Folder structure